thomasilalaole/digitalframeworks-summer2019/assignment5.md

 7. What is the intersection of supportive environment and culture climate?

+8. Are student misconducts a product of a school's environment and culture climate?

 **Write a sample headline and nut graf based on the most interesting answer among your three questions.**

 IN THE GREATER CHICAGO AREA, ONLY 20 PUBLIC SCHOOLS PROVE TO HAVE A SUPPORTIVE ENVIRONMET AND AN ORGANIZED CULTURE CLIMATE